p-wave superconductivity induced by nearest-neighbor attraction in the square-lattice extended Hubbard model: Abstract

 \section{Abstract}

-The two-dimensional (2D) Hubbard model is widely believed to contain the key ingredients of high-temperature superconductivity in cuprate materials.
-Here, we report a constrained path quantum Monte Carlo~(CPQMC) study of the square-lattice extended Hubbard model with on-site Coulomb repulsion $U$ and nearest-neighbor (NN) electron attraction $V$.
-Upon doping $\delta$= 0.125, we find that the NN electron attraction $V$ can notably drive an exotic spin-triplet ($p$-wave) superconducting (SC) phase, and enhance the $p$-wave SC correlations with the increase of $V$.
-But in the intermediate coupling regime, the $d_{x^2-y^2}$-wave ($d$-wave) does not significantly increase with the increase of $V$, indicating that the $d$-wave is not affected by $V$ in strongly correlated system.
-Besides the pairing phase, a spin density wave (SDW) only exists near the half-filling in the particle-hole channel, and doping disrupts the formation of SDW order.
-Especially, the NN electron attraction $V$ has no significant effect on SDW, reflecting the consistent relationship between $d$-wave SC and spin correlation.
-Moreover, as doping increases, the dominant region of $p$-wave also expands, further suppressing the presence of $d$-wave, which may help explain the disappearance of $d$-wave SC in overdoped cuprate superconductors.
-We also find the $d$-wave exhibits a singular nonzero (near point $(2\pi/3,\ \pi)$) condensation structure in momentum space, resulting in a different staggered behavior in the $x$ and $y$ direction with distance in real space.
-On the contrary, the $p$-wave condensed at zero momentum, and the $p$-wave correlation exhibits exponential decay in real space.
-Our work suggests the $p$-wave SC region can be induced and further broadened by the NN electron attraction $V$, offering a feasible mechanism to realize $p$-wave superconductivity in realistic cuprate materials.
+The two-dimensional (2D) Hubbard model is widely believed to capture the key ingredients of high-temperature superconductivity in cuprate materials.
+Here, we report a constrained path quantum Monte Carlo study of the square-lattice extended Hubbard model with on-site Coulomb repulsion $U$ and nearest-neighbor (NN) electron attraction $V$.
+Upon doping $\delta$ = 0.125, we find that NN electron attraction $V$ significantly promotes an exotic spin-triplet ($p$-wave) pairing, with the $p$-wave pairing correlations growing stronger as $V$ increases.
+In the meanwhile, the $d_{x^2-y^2}$-wave ($d$-wave) pairing in the intermediate coupling regime shows insignificant response to the increase of $V$.
+The spin density wave order, which is observed near half-filling in the particle-hole channel, is also almost unaffected by the NN electron attraction $V$, reinforcing the established relationship between $d$-wave superconductivity (SC) and spin order.
+As the doping becomes heavier (i.e., $\delta$ increases), the dominant region of $p$-wave pairing expands, further suppressing the presence of $d$-wave pairing.
+Our work suggests the $p$-wave pairing region can be induced and further broadened by the NN electron attraction $V$, offering a feasible mechanism to realize $p$-wave SC in realistic cuprate materials.